arp242/arp242.net/_posts/2016-10-26-i-dont-like-git-but-im-going-to-migrate-my-projects-to-it.markdown

 simply by using mercurial instead of git I (and others) have to spend more time on these logistics.

-So let’s simply ‘go with the flow’ and use git, even though it’s pretty shit.
+So let’s simply ‘go with the flow’ and use git, even though I don’t like it.

 [undo-amend]: http://stackoverflow.com/a/1459264/660921
 [linus-fanboys]: https://www.bloomberg.com/news/articles/2015-06-16/the-creator-of-linux-on-the-future-without-him